ZPandaman/Zachary_BlueStampPortfolio/index.md

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 | Zachary S | Saratoga High School | Electrical Engineering | Incoming Senior|

+# Modifications Milestone

+<iframe width="560" height="315" src="https://www.youtube.com/embed/X7v8JUUDjqg?si=OB0PsUtb3qg2t7TQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+I have expanded my project to include a website where users can change feeding times, feed, and check the last time food was dispensed through a Wi-Fi connection.
+I switched my Arduino to an ESP32, which has an additional feature of Bluetooth connection.
+I changed the majority of my code to be more editable, allowing for easy bug fixes and editing.

 # Final Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Er9wOi8vWgo?si=Dy5ZuS4dsCuHK4jM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 I have completed my pre-modifications auto pet feeder.
 For this milestone, my goal was simple: Assembly.
 This took a while.
 Originally, I had to wait a couple of days for the resources to arrive, then I got straight to work.
 Slowly, I attached pieces of wood until I had a completed body that could hold my bottle, Arduino, and servo (on a 3D-printed board).
 I faced a few challenges; however, they're important.
-Originally, I had the servo connected inversely, and I drilled too quickly, partially splitting wood.
+Originally, I had the servo connected in the wrong direction, and I drilled too quickly, partially splitting the wood.

 # Second Milestone